- Download our Johannesburg Schools Guide

 Given the size of the city, making the right decision regarding one's living arrangements is crucial.
 The two main commercial areas for expats are the city centre, which is a hub for mining, commerce and government, and Sandton, where many industries, including financial services and media, are located.

-Recommended areas and suburbs in Johannesburg
+Family-friendly areas in Johannesburg

 Sunninghill, Lonehill and Fourways

 Characterised by large concentrations of security estates, these well-established neighbourhoods are popular with expats.
-There is a host of good private schools to pick from, and many options for shopping, entertainment, healthcare and recreation.
+There is a host of good private schools to pick from, and many options for shopping, entertainment, healthcare, and recreation.

 Sandton and Bryanston